Your important decisions deserve sound, competent legal advice.

 Did you know the court can have great discretion in the award of alimony?

 At Drizin Law we fight hard to ensure that alimony orders are fair and reasonable.
-Our alimony lawyers have been advocating on our client’s behalf for over 18 years.
+Our lawyers have been advocating on our client’s behalf for over 18 years.
 Alimony (also known as Spousal Support) is discretionary and depends upon a many of factors such as length of marriage, each spouse’s earning capability, and their respective financial ability and needs.
 NRS 125.150 sets forth a guideline of factors for the Court to consider in making an award of alimony.

-Alimony can be modified or terminated and there are several types of alimony arrangements.
+Spousal support can be modified or terminated and there are several types of alimony arrangements.
 Each arrangement is based on varying circumstances and needs of the individual.

-- Lump Sum Support: Some states allow a spouse to pay the total agreed upon alimony at the time of divorce.
+- Lump Sum Support: Some states allow a spouse to pay the total agreed upon spousal support at the time of divorce.
 This amount is usually equal to the total amount of future monthly payments.
 This type of arrangement, however, may have significant tax consequences, so make sure you research all of your options with a professional.

 Ready for effective, immediate action for your family matter?
 Contact Drizin Law at 702-798-4955 to speak with an attorney today.